Auxilia-tech/Auxilia-tech.github.io/03_network_communication_.md

 For example, when you call `client.SendCT(ct_data)` in Python, the following happens:
 1. The Python wrapper converts the `ct_data` object to its C++ representation
 2. The C++ `SendCT` method is called with this data
-3. The C++ code handles the DICOM protocol details and network transmission
+3. The C++ code handles the DICOS protocol details and network transmission
 4. The result is returned back to Python

 This approach gives you the ease of use of Python with the performance of C++ for handling the complex protocols and large data transfers.